speveril/cozy/readme.md

 ## Usage

-Just run the egg.exe shortcut.
+Just run the Egg shortcut (or engine/egg.exe).
 This will open the launcher/project manager.

 ## Current technologies